-Saint Ahab* was the name of Agincourt’s Catholic church from its founding until 1950, when it became Christ the King.
-Ahab’s hagiography — a religious biography which takes a very characteristic form; this is but a shadow of what it should be — will surely evolve while Mr Jonathan Taylor Rutter crafts Ahab’s icon.
+Saint Ahab* was the name of Agincourt’s Catholic church from its founding until 1950, when the parish became Christ the King.
+Ahab’s hagiography — a religious biography which takes a very characteristic form; what follows is but a shadow of what it should be — will surely evolve while Mr Jonathan Taylor Rutter crafts Ahab’s icon — now underway for five years and promised soon.
+It’s gonna be good.

 Ahab, an obscure 3rd-4th century saint who appears in both Orthodox and Roman kalendars, is celebrated on 17 January.
 His name may derive from the Liburnian word akavya (a sparrow or other small bird) or possibly from ahava (the Hebrew word for love).
 He is the patron saint of pirates and, more recently, of obsessive-compulsives.

 The galley overcame Ahab near the island of Rava, where the captain summarily crucified him on the mast of his own boat.
 Crying out for God’s help, Ahab was gratified to find the Roman ship taking on water in a sudden storm.
 He survived long enough to watch the galley sink.
 Three weeks later his small boat, historically a lembus, sailed miraculously into the harbor at Zadar under its own power with Ahab still nailed to the mast, his body perfectly preserved despite three weeks exposure to the weather and sea birds.
 Eusebius presided during Ahab’s interment, circa 310 CE, and recorded the circumstances of his sacrifice.
-Almost immediately the tomb attracted veneration and was a source of conversions and unaccounted medical cures.
+Almost immediately the tomb attracted veneration and was a source of conversion and unaccounted medical cure.

-Later, Ahab’s relics were re-interred in the 9th century church of St Donat at Zadar (in present day Croatia) but were moved again by retreating Crusaders who brought them to Agincourt, France.
+Later, Ahab’s relics were re-interred in the 9th century church of St Donat at Zadar (in present day Croatia) but were moved again by retreating Crusaders who brought them to Azincourt, France.
 Despite his obscurity—or perhaps because of it—Ahab successfully avoided recent kalendar purges of saints with doubtful authenticity.